 Before reading through this page, feel free to download a copy of the planning checklist in MS Word format.
-Also check the invitation and planning resources page for more forms and documents and help with creating invitations and getting ready for the event.
+Also check the invitation and planning resources page for more forms and documents.

 Where do I start?

-Planning an Open Space Technology meeting is pretty straightforward, and much simpler than preparing for a traditional conference, although it can still be a lot of work.
+Planning an Open Space Technology meeting is pretty straightforward, and much simpler than preparing for a traditional conference.
 An Open Space Technology meeting requires minimal infrastructure, only one facilitator, no presentation scheduling problems and other logistical headaches and no pre-planned agenda.
 Costs are kept to a minimum and time spent planning the meeting is greatly reduced.
-Sponsors need only focus most of their time and attention at crafting and supporting an effective invitation.

 Having said this, there are a minimal number of requirements that need to be met for a successful Open Space Technology meeting to occur.
 These include, choosing the right room, choosing a skilled facilitator, and ensuring that rigorous pre-planning occurs.

 Ideally, your first step should be contacting a Open Space Technology facilitator, who can help you make the right logistics choices up front, which can save on scrambling around later.
 I provide a free initial consultation with groups who are considering using Open Space Technology.
 In this initial consultation, I cover the basics of planning the event to ensure that Open Space Technology is the right choice for the group, and that the logistics are dealt with properly early on.